nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### 3.11. **Filtering the Task List**

-You can filter the list of tasks that you are viewing on the Visual Panel.
+You can filter the list of tasks that you are viewing on the Visual Box.

 Format: `view KEYWORD` where KEYWORD in this case are any of the following: ALL/OVERDUE/UPCOMING/COMPLETED/INCOMPLETE

-For example, after finding specific tasks, to return the Visual Panel back to where it lists all the tasks, simply input `view ALL` just as shown below.
+For example, after finding specific tasks, to return the Visual Box back to where it lists all the tasks, simply input `view ALL` just as shown below.

 <img src="images/viewAllCommand.png" width="250" align="middle"><br>Figure 12.
 Example of view command<br>